tristanbatchler/tbat.me/_posts/2024-11-20-godot-golang-mmo-part-11.md

 ### Revamping the hiscores screen

 Finally, let's pretty much do the same thing to the hiscores screen.
-We'll be adding the same title, the same centering technique, and the same background image and shader effect.
+We'll be adding the same title and the same background image and shader effect.
+You can also add a margin container like we did with the in-game UI.
 I will leave this as an exercise for the reader (hint: you can copy and paste the `Background` sprite and RichTextLabel from the `Connected` scene and all the properties will be the same).

 <video controls>
   <source src="/assets/css/images/posts/2024/11/20/copypaste.webm" type="video/webm">